coop-git/YamahaMusicCast/README.md

 ###### To Do / Wishlist

-- [ ] Add common Volume/Mute for linked models when Music Cast is active
 - [ ] Create a pull request for OH3
 - [ ] Autodiscovery (no plans yet)